gaffarelj/VKI_MarsABE/setup_selection/environments/README.md

  * Mars gravitationnal acceleration from SH up to D/O 8.
  * Aerodynamic acceleration from the atmosphere.
  * Radiation pressure from the Sun.
+ * Point Mass gravity from the Sun and Jupiter.